opticyclic/cordite-java-demo/README.md

 See also the [Cordite FAQ](https://gitlab.com/cordite/network-map-service/-/blob/master/FAQ.md#1-show-me-how-to-set-up-a-simple-network) for further details on setting up a network (both with Docker and Java).

-## Running Locally
+## Create A Network Outline

-The following steps will create a local network and connect it up to a local instance of cordite.
+Create a skeleton outline of local network ready to configure in order to connect to a local instance of cordite.

-### Build The Project

     ./gradlew deployNetwork
     ./gradlew copyNMS

-See below for info about these extra tasks.
+See below for info about these tasks and how they are different from the usual `deployNodes`.

 ### Run Cordite